Your Guide to Electric Cars

 Recharging your electric cars battery

-Recharging the battery of an electric vehicle is as simple as refueling a petrol- or diesel-powered car – it just takes longer.
+Recharging an electric car battery is as simple as refueling a petrol- or diesel-powered car – it just takes longer.

 You can recharge an electric car by plugging it into a conventional household power socket, though for the quickest times it’s possible to install special fast-chargers in your garage.

 There’s also a growing network of charging stations for replenishing electric car battery life, though the infrastructure is still in its infancy – especially in Australia.

 Going the distance

 Electric cars driving range the distance you can travel on a full charge varies between electric vehicles – essentially determined by the size of their battery packs, and their energy density – measured in kilowatt hours.

 Compact electric cars have typically been offering a range of about 160km, though continual electric-car development means newer models are reaching claims of 200km, or even close to double that distance.
-Some larger EVs are already capable of about 500km – and a new generation of EVs arriving in the next few years will reach a similar range.
+Some larger EVs are already capable of about 500km – and a new generation of EVs arriving in the next few years will reach a similar range, according to manufacturer claims.

 The Volvo Cars showroom of the near future will comprise vehicles that all feature at least one electric motor.

 A choice of electric vehicles

-Customers will have a choice of electrified vehicle, whether it’s a mild hybrid utilizing a 48-volt electrical system in conjunction with a conventional petrol or diesel powertrain, a plug-in petrol or diesel hybrid, or a full electric car.
+Customers will have a choice of electrified vehicle, whether it’s a mild hybrid utilising a 48-volt electrical system in conjunction with a conventional petrol or diesel powertrain, a plug-in petrol or diesel hybrid, or a full electric car.

 Fully electric range

 Volvo Cars will launch five fully electric cars between 2019 and 2021.
 Of these electric cars for sale, three will wear the famous Volvo ironmark, with the other two wearing the Polestar badge of Volvo’s high-performance arm.

 In 2015, Volvo also debuted its stunning Twin Engine technology.
-Combining a high-performance supercharged/turbocharged four-cylinder engine with an electric motor, this T8-badged powertrain produces a total output of 300kW yet can achieve official consumption in the region of 2L/100km.
+Combining a high-performance supercharged/turbocharged four-cylinder engine with an electric motor, this T8-badged powertrain produces a total output of 300kW yet can achieve official consumption in the region of 2.0 litres per 100km.